dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 description: "Learn about dbt Cloud's deployment environment to seamlessly schedule jobs or enable CI."
 ---

-Deployment environments in dbt Cloud are crucial for deploying dbt jobs.
+Deployment environments in dbt Cloud are crucial for deploying dbt jobs in production and using features or integrations that depend on dbt metadata/results.
 To execute dbt, environments determine the settings used during job runs, including:

 - The version of dbt Core that will be used to run your project
 - The warehouse connection information (including the target database/schema settings)